fxliang/rimeapi.lua/README.md

 This module provides a set of functions to interact with the Rime Input Method Engine, allowing users to reference **librime api**, **librime levers** api related functionalities programmatically.

 ## Build Instructions
 To build the shared library, xmake is required.
-Follow these steps:
+Follow these steps(or follow workflow in `./.github/workflows/ci.yml`):

 - install `xmake` or `cmake`, `git`, and compiler tools for your system
 - clone the repository